henry-shaw-g/alphafix/README.md

 # alphafix

 Tool to bleed opaque pixel color into transparent pixels.
-Designed with producing images for the Robox platform in mind.

 ### Installation

 The package can be installed and built to a binary with cargo